Centralized Authentication

 Enable user window

-6. Click Save and Invite to send an email invitation to the user for this RelativityOne instance.
+5. Click Save and Invite to send the email invitation to the user to join this RelativityOne instance via Centralized Authentication.

-The user receives an email invitation from support@relativity.com with the subject, "Welcome to Centralized Authentication in RelativityOne."
+The user receives an email invitation from support@relativity.one with the subject, "Welcome to Centralized Authentication in RelativityOne."
 See User accepts the invitation.
-Once invited, the user appears on the Pending Invitations tab until they accept the invitation, at which point they move to the Accepted Invitations tab.
+Once invited, the user appears on the Pending Invitations list until they accept the invitation, at which point they move to the Accepted Invitations list within the tab for this specific password provider.

 User accepts the invitation